Ultimate Positivity is Decidable for Simple Linear Recurrence Sequences: Introduction

-where $\gamma_1,\ldots,\gamma_k$ are the roots of characteristic polynomial.
-Then $\uu$ is simple if and only if it admits such a representation in which each polynomial $p_i$ is a constant~\cite{BOOK}.
-Simple LRS are a natural subclass whose analysis nevertheless remains extremely challenging~\cite{AV09,BOOK,ESS02}.
+where $\gamma_1,\ldots,\gamma_k$ are the roots of the characteristic polynomial.
+Moreover $\uu$ is simple if and only if it admits such a representation in which each polynomial $p_i$ is a constant.
+Simple LRS are a natural and widely studied subclass of LRS whose analysis nevertheless remains extremely challenging~\cite{AV09,BOOK,ESS02,OW13:constructive-positivity}.